tinygo-org/tinygo-site/content/docs/reference/lang-support/_index.md

 Garbage collection is currently supported on all platforms, although it works best on 32-bit chips.
 A simple conservative mark-sweep collector is used that will trigger a collection cycle when the heap runs out (that is fixed at compile time) or when requested manually using `runtime.GC()`.
 Some other collector designs are used for other targets, TinyGo will automatically pick a good GC for a given target.

 Careful design may avoid memory allocations in main loops.
-You may want to compile with `-gc=none` and look at link errors to find out where allocations happen: the compiler inserts calls to `runtime.alloc` to allocate memory.
+You may want to compile with `-print-allocs=.` to find out where allocations happen and why they happen.
 For more information, see [heap allocation]({{<ref "heap-allocation.md">}}).

 ## A note on the `recover` builtin